Limitations To workmans’ Comp That Can Prevent You From Receiving Benefits

 Social And Recreational Activities

 We sometimes see individuals who are injured while playing a sport at the company picnic or while deviating from their work duties to run a personal errand.
-Workers’ compensation benefits are not payable for injuries that occur in the pursuit of social and recreational activity.
+In Michigan, if you injuries occure in the pursuit of social and recreational activity then you are not covered under workers’ comp.